Louis Philippe II, Duke of Orléans: Women's March on Versailles and exile

 One of the main accusations thrown at Philippe d'Orléans was the initiation of the Women's March on Versailles on 5 October 1789, which people believed was done in order to overthrow the King and gain popularity amongst the people.
-He was accused of funding the riots, as well as calling the rioters his "friends", who were chanting: "Long live our father, long live King d'Orléans!"
+He was accused of funding the riots, as well as calling the rioters his "friends", who were chanting: "Vive Orléans" or "Long live our father, long live King d'Orléans!"
 The High Court of the Grand Châtelet also accused him of acting as an accomplice to Honoré Gabriel Riqueti, comte de Mirabeau, in an attempt to murder Louis XVI and his wife, Marie Antoinette, during this period.
+Early in the morning on 6 October a group of protesters entered the palace through an unguarded gate, searching for the queen's bedchamber, they were quickly followed by many and fighting with royal guards flared in the halls and outside the queen's apartments.
+Marie Antoinette and her ladies barely escaped to the king's bedchamber in front of the violent intruders; the queen was suspicious that d'Orléans had arranged the attempted attack on her.
+Marie Antoinette's daughter Marie-Thérèse shared the same suspicion later writing that, "[t]he principal project was to assassinate my mother".

-The Marquis de Lafayette, who was a strong power in France at the time and a supposed "friend" of d'Orléans, suggested to him to go to the British Isles with the promise that he could potentially become the head of state of Brabant.
-However, the truth is that Lafayette viewed d'Orléans as a threat to his control of the French Revolution.
-His goal was simply to get Philippe out of the country.
+The Marquis de Lafayette, who was very influential in France at the time and a supposed "friend" of d'Orléans, suggested to him to go to Britain with the promise that he could potentially become the head of state of Brabant.
+However, it is likely that Lafayette viewed d'Orléans as a threat to his control of the revolutionary politics and that he intended to get Philippe out of the country.

 At first, it was difficult to convince d'Orléans to leave France during these troubling times, but after strong pressure and enticement from Lafayette, he ended up leaving.
-Throughout his weeks in exile, he wrote several memoirs mentioning his strong desire to return to France.
-When he did return, he never regained the same power and influence he enjoyed in the years before he left.
-Those who did not support him, as well as people overseas, labeled him as a coward for fleeing to England as a result of his accusations, calling it a period of "exile."
-However, he was able to keep his position in the National Assembly until it disbanded on September 30, 1791.
+Throughout his weeks in exile, he wrote several letters expressing his strong desire to return to France.
+After spending several months in Britain, d'Orléans returned to France for the Fête de la Fédération; but he never regained the same influence that he enjoyed in 1789 prior to his departure.
+Those who did not support him, as well as people overseas, labeled him as a coward for fleeing to England as a result of accusations against him, calling it a period of "exile."
+However, he was able to keep his position in the National Assembly until it disbanded on 30 September 1791.